Policies and Procedures

 On June 8, 2022, the Province of Ontario confirmed that all remaining directives would be revoked and replaced with Ministry of Health guidance for health care workers and organizations, including guidance on when masks should be worn in hospitals and other health care settings.
 The full media release can be found here.
 Ontarians are encouraged to continue to wear a mask if they feel it is right for them, are at high risk for severe illness, recovering from COVID-19, have symptoms of the virus, or are a close contact of someone with COVID-19.
 Organizations may also choose to implement their own policies as applicable.

 Based on this most recent update from the Chief Medical Officer of Health, and after evaluating the various COVID-19 policies that are being implemented across services similar to ABA services (ex. childcare, schools, regulated health care professionals, public health services etc.), we have decided to follow the direction of Public Health and lift any mandatory masking requirements.
 Team members and parents are encouraged to keep the discussion open, to ensure everyone feels comfortable with this transition.
 Some team members may choose to still wear a mask, and some parents may feel more comfortable with masks being worn during sessions.
 We will continue to work together to provide a service that is not only effective and meaningful for the families we support, but also that maintains the health and safety of everyone involved.
-The vaccination policy written below will also shift to a recommendation vs. requirement, for all team members.
-No other changes will be made; meaning that we will continue to use the school screener to conduct daily self-assessments and follow best practices when it comes to hygiene and symptom management.
+The vaccination policy written below will shift to a recommendation vs. requirement, for all team members.
+Rapid antigen screening is no longer provided by Best Behaviour Inc. If rapid antigen screening is available in your community, we encourage everyone to take advantage of this resource.

+Best Behaviour Inc. has been working very hard to adjust services and provide meaningful accommodations during the COVID-19 pandemic, and will continue to do so.
 Our services have been deemed essential, according to the most recent guidelines introduced on January 12, 2021.
 See page 27 under ‘Health care and social services’.

 We have been able to safely provide in-person services (in home and in centre) by following all of the recommendations outlined by Public Health.
 We will also continue to provide various virtual accommodations, at both the service and supervisory levels.